Buffer#

 - class Buffer

-- backward_iter_to_source_mark(iter: TextIter, category: str | None = None) Tuple[bool, TextIter] #
+- backward_iter_to_source_mark(iter: TextIter, category: str | None = None) tuple[bool, TextIter]#

 Moves

-of the given category.Returns
+iterto the position of the previousMarkof the given category.Returns

-is NULL, the previous source mark can be of any category.- Parameters:
+Trueifiterwas moved.
+Ifcategoryis NULL, the previous source mark can be of any category.- Parameters:

 iter – an iterator.